-ATOM has created two downloadable PDF resource guides – one for primary schools and one for secondary schools – to assist teachers with preparing their school newspaper for entry into Front Page 2018.
+ATOM created two downloadable PDF resource guides – one for primary schools and one for secondary schools – to assist teachers with preparing their school newspaper for entry into Front Page 2018.

 These resource guides are intended to assist teachers to support their students to work collaboratively to produce a newspaper for Front–Page.
 Activities in the guide are linked to studying the way news is created and presented by Fairfax Media platforms.
 The structure and content of newspapers and the importance of journalism to communities is a feature.
 Specifically, these guides are written to develop students’ knowledge and skills to assist them in producing their own newspaper.
 They may assist students to: